Bedrock-OSS/regolith/docs/docs/guide/data-folder.md

 ## Saving Data

+To save data, you will need to add `"exportData": true,` to your `filter.json` definition.
+This is opt-in, to avoid slow copying of large data folders.

-When regolith is finished running, the data folder will be moved from the temporary location, back into the normal location.
+When regolith is finished running, data folders marked with `exportData` will be moved from the temporary location, back into the normal location.
 This flow allows you to store persistent data, by editing or creating new files.

+For example if your filter is called `hello_world`, with `exportData` set to true, then you would be expected to store data into `data/hello_world/*`.

 ::: warning
 This stands in contrast to the `RP` and `BP` folders, which will not be saved back into the project!